-Drupal Camp Asheville is proud to announce full-day training workshops on Friday, July 12, 2019!
+Drupal Camp Asheville is proud to announce full and half-day training workshops on Friday, July 10, 2020!
 Each of these workshops is included in the price of the camp admission and taught by a world-class instructor.

 Space for these workshops is extremely limited, so please only register if you are 100% positive that you'll be able to attend.

-- CSS Layout in 2018 (how to use grid, flexbox, and when to use the old stand bys)
+- CSS Layout post CSS Grid (how to use grid, flexbox, and when to use the old stand bys)

 - Document flow, who can be your best friend (but may currently be your enemy)